-In her guest blog for CIRAS, RSSB senior work psychologist Joana Faustino explains the benefits to business of having an effective mental health strategy that supports employee wellbeing.
+Joana Faustino, lead work psychologist at Rail Safety and Standards Board, explains the benefits to business of having an effective mental health strategy that supports employee wellbeing.

 Work can give us a sense of accomplishment, bring financial stability and form part of our identity, positively contributing to our mental health and wellbeing.
 A report from the Mental Health Foundation estimates that people with mental health difficulties contribute £226 billion to the UK gross domestic product (GDP), 12.1% of the overall GDP.

 Work can also contribute to the development and exacerbation of mental health difficulties, with a negative effect on performance, sickness absence, presenteeism and staff turnover.
-Deloitte estimates poor mental health to cost UK companies between £42 billion and £45 billion each year.
+Deloitte estimates poor mental health to cost UK companies up to £56 billion each year.

 Developing a mental health strategy

 Supporting the mental wellbeing of your workforce should ideally be part of the fabric of your organisational culture.
-Although most companies focus on reactive efforts to reduce the impact of mental health difficulties in the workplace, include preventative and proactive measures too.
-RSSB has developed a framework, aligned with the UK Government’s Thriving at Work recommendations, to support the development of a mental health strategy:
+Although most companies focus on reactive efforts to reduce the impact of mental health difficulties in the workplace, it is vital to include preventative and proactive measures (see image below).

 Return on investment (ROI)

-Research has pointed to high ROI for interventions that support mental health, with Deloitte estimating an average £5.20 return for each pound spent.
-Line manager training, for example, has been shown to have an ROI of £9 for each pound spent.
+Research has pointed to high ROI for interventions that support mental health, with Deloitte estimating an average £5.30 return for each pound spent.
+In another research piece, line manager training, for example, has been shown to have an ROI of £9 for each pound spent.

 Mr Miles³ was at risk of losing his job due to poor performance.
 It was later understood he was experiencing anxiety following a set of traumatic work events.
 Support lasted five months and had a monthly cost of £275.
 Mr Miles stayed in his job and reported less anxiety and increased motivation.
 He explained feeling heard, understood and supported in a way that catered to his specific needs.